-A brief history and reflections from the Racial Equity Council
+A call to mark the holiday, from the Racial Equity Council

 Fourth Presbyterian Church’s Racial Equity Council invites the whole congregation to embrace and join in the commemoration and celebration of Juneteenth.
-While Juneteenth has only recently become a federal holiday, it has long been widely recognized and celebrated by Black Americans as a special day of independence.
-To widen and deepen the celebration of this day by all members of Fourth Church, the Racial Equity Council presents this brief history and reflections.
+To widen and deepen the celebration of this day by all members of Fourth Church, the Racial Equity Council presents this brief history and reflection.

-In the immediate post-Civil War era, there was much hope that the formerly enslaved people would finally be able to have peaceful and free lives.
-Families tried to reunite as newspapers contained many notices looking for family members who had been sold to other enslavers.
+In the immediate post-Civil War era, there was much hope that the formerly enslaved people would finally have peaceful and free lives.
+Families tried to reunite.
 The granting of land by the federal government promised to provide a means to live, and African American men were given the right to vote.
 During Reconstruction, 16 African Americans were elected to the U.S. Congress, 600 to state legislatures, and hundreds more to local offices.
-Many of these leaders had gained their freedom before the Civil War, and many were ministers.
-However, the land grants were taken back within a year.
-Many White Southerners who were outraged that former slaves could have the right to vote made every effort to keep the former slaves in conditions similar to slavery, employing falsehoods, discriminatory laws, and violence.
+However, the backlash against these changes was swift, widespread, and ruthless.
+The land grants were taken back within a year.
 African Americans were depicted as little more than savages while Ku Klux Klansmen were depicted as saviors, as famously portrayed in the 1915 film The Birth of a Nation.
-In addition to widespread lynchings, the passage of Black Codes and Jim Crow laws that only applied or were only enforced against Black people had devastating impacts on African Americans.
+Lynchings, Black Codes, and Jim Crow laws that only applied or were only enforced against Black people kept the formerly enslaved people subservient.
 One example was the practice of imprisoning formerly enslaved people for violations of vagrancy laws and using the resulting prison labor for profit.